$L^{2}$-approach to the Saito vanishing theorem: Introduction

 We now compare our result with several related previous results.
 The most similar results and ideas can be found in \cite{deng2022vanishing}.
 The main theorem of that paper discusses vanishing theorems for tame harmonic bundles with nilpotent residues.
 The key input of the proof is the bound for the Higgs field near the SNC divisor.
 Then one can build a resolution of the logarithmic de Rham complex by fine sheaves, which is essentially the Dolbeault resolution but allowing measurable coefficients with certain $L^{2}$-conditions.
 The chain map is given by $\db + \theta$ and the authors use appropriate $L^{2}$-estimates to solve the $(\db + \theta)$-equation.

-Our main theorem generalizes \cite{deng2022vanishing} in the case of a variation of Hodge structures.
-The main difference is that we get vanishing for a family of sheaves parameterized by $\RR^{\nu}$.
-However, one has to pay something for this by not assuming the positivity of the line bundle $\cL$ itself, but assuming some positivity for the line bundle with an $\RR$-twist $\cL + \sum_{i=1}^{\nu} \alpha_{i} D_{i}$.
+Theorem \ref{theo-Main} generalizes \cite{deng2022vanishing} in the case of a variation of Hodge structures.
+The main difference is that we get vanishing for a family of sheaves parameterized by $\RR^{\nu}$, and assuming some positivity for the line bundle with an $\RR$-twist $\cL + \sum_{i=1}^{\nu} \alpha_{i} D_{i}$.
 This can be done by a careful construction of the Kähler metric on the open locus and by relating certain sheaves given by $L^{2}$-conditions and the Deligne extension.
 The result in \cite{deng2022vanishing} can be viewed as the case when $\alpha = 0 \in \RR^{\nu}$.
-However, the statement in \cite{deng2022vanishing} is stronger in the sense that it works with tame harmonic bundles with nilpotent residues, a more general notion than variations of Hodge structures.
-We note that allowing $\alpha \neq 0$ is extremely important in order to obtain the general result for Saito vanishing since it allows us to resolve singularities and use the standard perturbation trick to get positivity of the line bundle on the resolution.
+However, the statement in \cite{deng2022vanishing} is stronger since they work with tame harmonic bundles with nilpotent residues, a more general notion than variations of Hodge structures.
+However, we would like to stress that allowing a perturbation of $\alpha$ is extremely important towards the proof of the Saito vanishing since it allows us to resolve singularities and use the standard perturbation trick to get positivity of the line bundle on the resolution.